How to Pack for Your Interstate Move

 How to Pack for Your Interstate Move: 25 Practical Tips

 Moving interstate is a monumental task, particularly the part where you have to pull your belongings from all the rooms and pack them neatly for transit.
 It’s tedious just thinking about it.
-An interstate move can be quite daunting, considering everything that needs to be organised.
+An interstate move can be quite daunting, considering the laborious job of changing your address and everything that needs to be organised.
 And then there are the interstate removalist costs you need to think about as well.
 But it’s a good thing you have this list of tips on how to pack for a move to help you out:

 1. What to start packing first when moving